vanntastic/growlr/README.markdown

 Growlr will automatically detect flash messages and display them accordingly.
 You can explicitly call Growlr by writing the following in your action or controller:

      growl "hello peoples"

 You can also pass the same options as the jgrowl plugin.

 Todo's
 ======

-x complete the growl method
-x add all the jquery and jgrowl asset files
-2. work on the yml processing for the config files - should have support for multiple configs in one yaml file
+* work on the yml processing for the config files - should have support for multiple configs in one yaml file
-3. create rake installers
-4. write the functional specs
+* write the functional specs

 Copyright Stuff